alanng10/class-lang/Doc/Article/Word/a.md

 Word "string" has meaning that is char list.

-Word "infra" has meaning that is support library.
+Word "infra" has meaning that is support.

 Word "token" has meaning that is string unit.